ChrisMukherjee/COMP353-Project/README.txt

 	- Created required database views (supported Alexander)
 	- Created PHP code and SQL queries to retrieve and display appropriate views on some of the staff pages (supported Alexander)
 	- Updated website look-and-feel, in HTML/CSS
+	- Created code to allow Administrators to update and delete their services as specified
 	- Finalized website
 	- Wrote README.txt (contributions for myself, Karim, and Cheng)